Cleaning Guides

 • Humidity – Rising humidity levels can occur due to various reasons.
 Some examples include: drying your clothes indoors during the winter, leaks in guttering or leaks inside the wall after intense rainfall, lack of ventilation.
 Even your HVAC system can cause issues.
 Intense humidity can form small puddles of water on your floors, which in turn will become a food source for more mould.

-• Condensation – When moist air gets in contact with a cool or cold surface such as a wall or window, tiny drops start to appear in the air.
+• Condensation – When moist air comes in contact with a cool or cold surface such as a wall or window, tiny drops start to appear.
 This is the actual process of condensation and it can happen not only on cold surfaces but also in corners of rooms and behind furniture.
 Basically places where the air is always still.

 • Leaks – If you happen to notice a mouldy patch on a wall which keeps recurring, then you probably have a leak inside the wall either due to faulty gutters or a broken pipe.